itayZuk/tone-analyzer/README.md

-# tone-analyzer
+# Tone analyzer
-An attempt to analyze the common behavior of songs within different fields, like: bpm, volume, frequencies, etc.
+This project attempts to analyze the common behavior of songs within different fields, like: bpm, volume, frequencies, etc.